Dokucraft/Dungeons-Level-Format/docs/Level.md

 The `y` tile property has some sort of effect on the level fill, but it is not fully understood yet.

 ![y property affecting the level fill](/docs/y.gif)

+The `fill` property may also instead be set to a string, like `"only-doors"`.
+This value has not been tested yet, but may be the default value, where the fill only covers doors that aren't connected to anything.
+In that case, the fill uses the blocks adjacent to the door horizontally to fill the door's space.
+No other string values has been found for the fill property yet.

 #### See also...
 - [Tile "y" property](/docs/Tile.md#y)